With Super Mario Maker 2, Nintendo both unleashes and leashes creators – TechCrunch

 For those unfamiliar with Mario Maker, the original was a totally unexpected joy on the Wii U and one of the few games that truly took advantage of that console’s unusual hardware.
 It allowed players to use the touchscreen and stylus to put together Mario levels in a variety of styles, and the resulting number and complexity of creations boggled minds worldwide.

 The sequel, Super Mario Maker 2, announced in February and released at the end of June, is a natural evolution of the previous game.
-It adds new items, new styles, new ways to sculpt the landscape, and a variety of other complexifiers like conditions you can impose on players: no jumping, carry this item to the goal, and so on.
+It adds new items, new styles, new ways to sculpt the landscape and a variety of other complexifiers like conditions you can impose on players: no jumping, carry this item to the goal and so on.

 A welcome addition is the robust tutorial for the maker mode, featuring the weird/cute duo Nina and Kawamura (a girl and a pigeon) walking the player through the tools and providing what amounts to platformer design 101.
 There’s also a single-player campaign: A hundred unconnected levels that let you have some good old Nintendo-designed Mario fun, but also serve as inspiration for how to use various blocks and level styles.